azim015/awesome_ml_optimised/README.md

 # awesome_ml_optimised

+Many people repeatedly asked me for a clear, structured roadmap on how to learn Machine Learning after mastering the basics.

 # 📘 Machine Learning Roadmap (Intermediate → Advanced)

 This repository provides a **complete 16-week roadmap** for learners who already know the basics of Machine Learning and want to advance into **Deep Learning, NLP, MLOps, and real-world ML engineering**.